What You Need to Start Making Pottery at Home – My Guide for New Potters

 The Small Bucket is typically used to hold water or clay.
 The water bucket is essential for keeping the clay workable and moist during the throwing process on a pottery wheel.
 Potters frequently dip their hands into the bucket to wet the clay, making it easier to shape.
 I also use the bucket for cleaning up my work area.

-Both the bucket and bowls are essential in contributing to the efficiency of the pottery-making process and the cleanliness of your workspace.
+Both the bucket and the bowls are essential to the efficiency of the pottery-making process and to the cleanliness of your workspace.

 Rags and Clean-up Sponges

-Rags are often used for wiping excess slip (liquid clay) or water from the potter’s hands or tools and for cleaning and drying the pottery wheel and work surfaces.
+Rags are often used to wipe excess slip (liquid clay) or water from the potter’s hands or tools, and to clean and dry the pottery wheel and work surfaces.

 A Clean-up Sponge, on the other hand, is primarily used for cleaning up excess clay in your work area.
 The damp sponge picks up wet clay and dried clay with ease.
-They both help in maintaining a tidy workspace and controlling the level of clay on the surfaces.
+They both help maintain a tidy workspace and control the level of clay on the surfaces.

 Basic Materials Needed to Make Pottery at Home

-Creating pottery at home requires essential materials, such as various types of clay and a selection of glazes for color and finish.
+Creating pottery at home requires essential materials, such as various clays and a selection of glazes for color and finish.

 Pottery Clay Body